Teca1997/ragemp-ts-gamemode/README.md

 - **Modular Architecture**
   Client code mirrors the server’s module design.

-- **Module Registration & Dependency Injection**
+- **Custom Module Registration & Resolution**
-  Each feature is a module with metadata.
+  The client features a custom module resolution system inspired by NestJS.
+Each feature is a module with metadata and dependencies, registered and resolved at runtime.

   ```typescript
   // Example: client/features/auth/auth.module.ts